Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite three times over their past 10 games and won each of those contests.
+- The Giants have played as the favorite four times over their past 10 games and won each of those contests.

 - In their last 10 games with a total, the Giants and their opponents are 6-4-0 when it comes to hitting the over.

-- There has not been a spread set for any of the Giants' last 10 games.
-San Francisco games have finished above the run total three straight times, and the average total during this span was 8.2 runs.
+- The Giants have not played a game with a spread over their last 10 outings.
+San Francisco and its opponent have finished above the over/under for four consecutive games, with the average total established by sportsbooks during that span being 8.

 Read More About This Game